During July, August and September we will allocate housing for 5,000 new residents efficiently.

 1. Applicants with unconditional offers

-If you are holding an unconditional offer and want to be included in this category you should ensure you firmly accept your course offer and submit your housing application by 1 July 2013.
+If you are holding an unconditional offer and want to be included in this category you should ensure you firmly accept your course offer and submit your completed housing application by July.
 If you apply for housing later (but still by the closing date of 1st August) you will be housed in the second allocation which takes place after A-level results come out, so you are less likely to get your first choice of accommodation.

 If you hold an unconditional offer but do not submit a housing application form, you will not be guaranteed University managed housing and will instead receive information on securing either a Homestay place, a room in the private sector or details about our waiting list.